Communication in Health and Social Care (Adults and Children and Young People), Early Years and Childcar

 • Person-centred care: Treating each individual as a unique person, respecting their preferences, needs, and values, and involving them in decisions about their care.

-• Equality and inclusion: Ensuring everyone has equal access to care and support, and actively including individuals regardless of their background, abilities, or circumstances.
+• Equality and inclusion: Ensuring everyone has equal access to care and is treated fairly, regardless of age, gender, disability, race, religion, or sexual orientation.
+This includes challenging discrimination.

-• Confidentiality: Keeping personal information private and only sharing it with authorised people when necessary, in line with legal and organisational requirements.
+• Confidentiality: Keeping personal information about service users private and only sharing it with authorised people when necessary, in line with data protection laws like GDPR.

 Assessment Criteria